box1273002/Entrepreneurship/Business_Plan.md

 **Non-Functional Requirements:**

 Our non-functional requirements ensure FOCO provides a seamless, enjoyable, and trustworthy experience for users.
 FOCO cares about its users and prioritises transparency and trust.
 This is why we guarantee premium users with zero data collection.
 Unlike competitors we address concerns about data exploitation.
 Our intuitive gamified interface will make managing screen time enjoyable; we aren’t a prison, we are guide.
 FOCO will grow with its user base.
-Launching on Android, will allow us to refine the app before expanding, as we aim to get it right the first time.
+We aim to launch on Android first, which will allow us to refine the app before expanding, as we want FOCO to embrace a culture of getting it right the first time.

+---

 <!-- LINK --><a name="appendix-2"></a>
 ### Appendix 2 - Value Mapping